Rafaelamaya85/Pro-Golf-Performance-Tracker/README.md

 - GitHub Pages
 - VS Code

-## Milestone Status
-This project is currently shipped as a functional milestone for Project 01.
-The website is deployed live, includes real content, and allows users to navigate through multiple pages.
-Future improvements may include more interactivity, expanded ranking history, and additional player details.

 ## How to View the Project
 1. Open the live site using the link above
 2. Browse the different pages using the navigation menu